Kuwait City Gay Travel

 Is Kuwait gay travel safe? wolfyy covers Kuwait travel safety, plus luxurious hotels, things to do and Kuwait gay life.

 The Gay Travel Experience: Kuwait City

-The experience of Kuwait was by far the most unique of my life.
-A trip near the Iraqi border left me speechless.
+Traveling to Kuwait was one of the most unique experiences of my life.
+A trip to the Iraqi border particularly left me speechless.
 I wouldn’t trade the opportunity of exploring such a beautiful culture for anything.

-I visited Kuwait during the summer of 2013 with several friends, including my gay college roommate.
+I visited Kuwait with a few friends, including my gay college roommate.
 A Syracuse University alumnus hosted us for part of the trip.
-While I was among locals who guided me and my friends the whole time, I felt very safe overall.
+While I was guided by locals most of the time, I felt safe overall.

 Although it is unfortunate that Kuwait LGBT people cannot express themselves freely, this does not mean that there are not kind and open-minded people in Kuwait.

 Gay Kuwait: Hotels & Where to Stay